mesutcifci/React-Projects/react-e-commerce-app/README.md

 # Built With

 - [React](https://reactjs.org/) - A JavaScript library for building user interfaces
-- [Create React App](https://create-react-app.dev/) - A tool to create single-page React applications
+- [Vite](https://vitejs.dev/) - A frontend tool for building web applications
 - [TypeScript](https://www.typescriptlang.org/) - A strongly typed programming language that builds on JavaScript
 - [Redux / Redux toolkit](https://redux-toolkit.js.org/) - A predictable state container for JavaScript apps
 - [Firebase](https://firebase.google.com/) - A platform for building web and mobile apps